-where the Hartree potential, $V_H$, and the exchange correlation potential, $V_{XC}$, depend on time through the time-dependent electron density, and $v_{\rm{stab}}(\mathbf{r})$ is the stabilization potential allowing to fix the desired value of the work function $\Phi$ of the nanowires.
-The KS orbitals $\Psi_k(\mathbf{r},t)$ are represented on an equidistant mesh in $(x,y)$ coordinates with a typical mesh step of $h_x=h_y=0.8$~a$_0$, and Eq.~\ref{eq:TDDFT_KS} is solved using the Fourier-grid technique \cite{kosloff1983fourier} and short-time split-operator propagation \cite{Leforestier1991} (typical time step $\Delta t=0.125$~a.u.) as detailed elsewhere \cite{TeperikCylDimer,Ludwig2019,HotElectrons_in_Gaps}.
+Here, the Hartree potential, $V_{\rm{H}}$, and the exchange correlation potential, $V_{\rm{XC}}$, depend on time through the time-dependent electron density.
+The time-independent stabilization potential, $v_{\rm{stab}}(\mathbf{r})$, allows to fix the desired value of the work function $\Phi$ of the nanowires.

+The KS orbitals $\Psi_k(\mathbf{r},t)$ are represented on an equidistant mesh in $(x,y)$ coordinates with a typical mesh step of $h_x=h_y=0.8$~a$_0$.
+Eq.~\ref{eq:TDDFT_KS} is then solved using the Fourier-grid technique \cite{kosloff1983fourier} and short-time split-operator propagation \cite{Leforestier1991} (typical time step $\Delta t=0.125$~a.u.) as detailed elsewhere \cite{TeperikCylDimer,Ludwig2019,HotElectrons_in_Gaps}.
 The initial conditions for the time propagation $\Psi_k(\mathbf{r},t \rightarrow -\infty)$ are given by the occupied KS orbitals of the ground-state (gs) system, $\psi_{k,\rm{gs}}(\mathbf{r})$, calculated from the Density Functional Theory (DFT) \cite{Dreizler1990} as

 The same exchange--correlation kernel, and stabilization potentials as in TDDFT are used so that $V_{\rm{gs}}(\mathbf{r})=V(\mathbf{r},t \rightarrow -\infty)$.
 The energies of the occupied orbitals satisfy $\mathcal{E}_k \leq \mathcal{E}_F$.